anshika0420/AI-Docs-Platform/README.md

-I understand — GitHub is rendering your README badly because **you pasted the content from ChatGPT with code block “```markdown” and extra symbols / formatting that GitHub doesn’t support properly**.

-I’ll fix it.

-Below is a **clean, perfect, professional README that will render beautifully on GitHub** — **NO weird formatting, NO collapsible blocks, NO indents broken, NO chat markup**.

----

-### 📌 COPY-PASTE BELOW EXACTLY INTO `README.md`

-(Do NOT wrap this inside triple backticks)

----

 # 🚀 AI-Assisted Document Authoring & Generation Platform

 A full-stack AI-powered platform to generate, refine, and export **Word (.docx)** and **PowerPoint (.pptx)** documents with ZERO manual formatting.